This is a prerelease version.

 {"time":"2023-08-09T12:47:53,791", "logger": "com.hazelcast.jet.impl.connector.WriteLoggerP", "level": "INFO", "msg": "[10.36.0.10]:5702 [dev] [5.4.0] [transaction-v2/Log Transactions#0] [Job V2] transaction:'transaction-5' payload:'{\"description\": \"Gasoline Refill\", \"amount\": 50.30, \"transactionDate\": \"2023-08-13T09:00:00Z\"}' "}

-If the new version of the Jet job, named 'transaction-v2', is not initialized from the exported Snapshot 'transaction', it will begin data processing from the start of the map.
-This is undesirable, as we have already processed certain transaction entries in the previous version of the pipeline.
+If the new version of the Jet job is not initialized from the exported snapshot 'transaction', it will begin data processing from the start of the map.
+This is undesirable because we have already processed some transaction entries in the previous version of the pipeline.

-If want to make your Snapshots persistent against outages or restarts, create a Hazelcast cluster with persistence enabled.
+If want to make your snapshots persistent through outages or restarts, create a Hazelcast cluster with persistence enabled.

 Clean up

-To clean up all the resources you created during the tutorial, and to remove the custom resources and secrets, run the following command:
+To clean up all the resources you created during this tutorial, and to remove the custom resources and secrets, run the following command:

 kubectl delete $(kubectl get hazelcast -o name)